kpluas21/KSheet/README.md

 KSheet is an interactive web application made with Blazor used to log calls taken at a call center.

-- This was made in an effort to save paper and speed up
+- This was made in an effort to save paper, trees and time!
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+-
-- What problem does it solve?
+- Enables faster searching instead
 - What did you learn?

 ## Table of Contents (Optional)